kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 ```

 ## Fresh Database Installation
-Use this in cases where you want to clear the database and start from fresh
+Use this in cases where you want to clear the database and start from fresh.
 ```bash
 /opt/kaltura/bin/kaltura-drop-db.sh
 /opt/kaltura/bin/kaltura-config-all.sh [answers-file-path]